daveray/dorothy/README.md

     [node-id { attr map }]

-where `node-id` is a string or keyword with optional trailing *port* and *compass-point*.
+where `node-id` is a string, number or keyword with optional trailing *port* and *compass-point*.
 Here are some node statement examples:

     :node0          ; Define a node called "node0"